realiarthur/react-fieldset/README.md

   </FieldSet>
 </FieldSet>
 ```
-Of course, you need to connect all FieldSet inner components with **connectFieldSet()**.
+Of course, you need to connect all FieldSet inner components with **connectToFieldSet()**.
 You can find more information about this below.

 ***
 ### Providing context to the form Fields